eneam/mboxviewer/ReadMe.markdown

 * fast parsing of mbox;
 * quick access to attachments;
 * preview picture attachments;
+* export of all attachments;
 * export of single mail in Eml;
+* export of all mails to separate Eml files;
 * print all or multiple selected mails to CSV or Text or HTML or PDF file;
 * print single mail to Text or HTML or PDF file or to send to PDF printer;
 * group all related mails as conversations in the summary window;